SHAREHOLDER ALERT: Levi & Korsinsky Notifies Eagle Pharmaceuticals, Inc. (EGRX) Investors Of A Class Action Lawsuit And Upcoming Deadline

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Jan.
-29, 2024 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in Eagle Pharmaceuticals, Inc. ("Eagle Pharmaceuticals" or the "Company") (NASDAQ: EGRX) of a class action securities lawsuit.
+(MENAFN- PR Newswire) NEW YORK, Jan.
+30, 2024 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in Eagle Pharmaceuticals, Inc. ("Eagle Pharmaceuticals" or the "Company") (NASDAQ: EGRX ) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of Eagle Pharmaceuticals investors who were adversely affected by alleged securities fraud between August 8, 2023 and November 28, 2023.
 Follow the link below to get more information and be contacted by a member of our team: